Cyber breaches put 18.5 million Californians' data at risk in 2013: report

 Preliminary figures comparing the first 10 months of this year with the same period of 2013 show a 30 percent increase, pointing to a steady three-year trend suggesting the problem is on the rise, attorney general's office spokesman Nick Pacilio said.

-Other high-profile retail breaches reported last year include those of hardware giant Home Depot Inc, art supply chain Michaels Stores Inc [MSII.UL] and department store chain Neiman Marcus.
+Other high-profile retail breaches reported last year include those of hardware giant Home Depot Inc, art supply chain Michaels Stores Inc [MSII.UL] and department store chain Neiman Marcus[NMRCUS.UL].

 The first annual report on statewide data breaches in California was issued by Attorney General Kamala Harris in 2012.